Most women have a straightforward pregnancy but about 1 in 8 babies will need some extra care.

 Scotland has a donor milk bank which gives safe, pasteurised donated mothers’ milk to every neonatal unit in Scotland.
 If you have extra milk you can donate it to the milk bank.

-One Milk Bank for Scotland has more information about donating and accessing breast milk in Scotland
+Milk Bank Scotland has more information about donating and accessing breast milk in Scotland

 When you take your baby home you’ll probably stay in touch with the hospital doctor directly or through a community neonatal nurse who specialises in newborn babies.